kylenod/ITFDN-Mod07/docs/index.md

      return list_of_clients
 ```
 Listing 2

+The pickle.load() function will only load one object at a time (picking up where it left off within the open file).
+In this case, the program saves the database to a single list object that can be loaded all at once, otherwise that would have to be further accounted for in the program.
+The file is opened in “rb” or “read binary” mode, because it needs to read data from a binary file.

 ![Binary File in Text Editor](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture7.png "Binary File in Text Editor")
 Figure 7.
 Binary File in Text Editor